Preservation Action, Legislative Update

 Historic Tax Credit

 Tax reform is quickly becoming the top legislative priority for Congress, and based on previous draft proposals, like the Tax Reform Blueprint, the future of the Historic Tax Credit is at risk.
 Congressional leaders have committed to producing tax reform legislation by the end of the year and in the aftermath of the Senate healthcare votes, congressional leaders indicated a pivot towards tax reform.
 This makes the August recess (July 31st to September 4th) the best time to reach members of Congress before tax reform legislation is released.
+House members will again be in-district Sept.
+17-23 and Senators Sept.
+20-23.
 We need your help to protect the HTC!

 - Invite your members of Congress to attend an in-district/in-state meeting or tour a completed or planned HTC project.
 Showing members of Congress rehabilitated historic buildings is one of the most effective ways to demonstrate the value of the HTC.
 Also be sure to tie in the important role SHPOs and THPOs (funded by the Historic Preservation Fund) play in administering the HTC.
 If your member of Congress is unavailable, it is absolutely still valuable to meet with their staff.
 Check out this excellent guide for more information on arranging a congressional site visit and a sample meeting request letter.
 If you need any assistance arranging a site visit or meeting contact Rob Naylor at Preservation Action (firstname.lastname@example.org).
 Also be sure share stories and photos from your site visits with us on Facebook and Twitter!